kaorusha/note/develope_ROS2_PX4_autopilot.md

 >This contrasts with ROS (1), which communicates with PX4 via MAVROS/MAVLink, hiding PX4's internal architecture and many of its conventions (e.g. frame and unit conversions).
 >ROS 2 (and the bridge) will become easier to use as the development team provide ROS 2 APIs to abstract PX4 conventions, along with examples demonstrating their use.
 These are planned in the near-term PX4 roadmap.

-## Fast DDS Installation from Sources
+## Fast DDS library Installation from Sources
 see [PX4 doc](https://docs.px4.io/master/en/ros/ros2_comm.html#install-fast-dds)
 requirement:
 * Fast RTPS(DDS) 2.0.0 (or later)